RayP11/LuminaAI/README.md

 - Created using Langchain - ollama - Chroma
 - Check requirements.txt for full library usage

+# Next Steps
+Optimization - The next step is to optimize a llama model through training it on various medical documents

 # Support
 For questions or feedback - Contact raypoulton11@yahoo.com